redhat-developer/intellij-tekton/README.md

 # IntelliJ Tekton

-## NOTE: This project is no more maintained and marked as deprecated.
+## NOTE: This plugin is no longer maintained and is officially deprecated.

 ## Overview